 What’s wrong with it?
-It contains substances like lead, mercury and arsenic that are extremely harmful to aquatic and human life.
+This textile waste contains substances like lead, mercury and arsenic that are extremely harmful to aquatic and human life.

-- Waste water from clothes factories to be dumped directly into rivers.
-In Bangladesh alone, 22,000 tons of toxic waste from tanneries goes straight into the waterways a year.
+- Wastewater from clothes factories gets dumped directly into rivers.
+In Bangladesh alone, 22,000 tons of toxic waste from tanneries goes straight into the waterways every year.

-- This toxic water the health of the people and the wildlife who live along the banks and eventually runs into the sea and pollutes that as well.
+- This toxic water affects the health of the wildlife and people who live along the banks.
+It eventually runs into the sea and pollutes that as well.

 - It can take up to 200 tons of fresh water to dye and finish just one ton of fabric.

-- Extinction Rebellion and the UN have also found that 3.6 billion people, almost half the world's population, are at risk of water scarcity at some points during the year.
+- Extinction Rebellion and the UN have also found that 3.6 billion people (almost half the world's population) are at risk of water scarcity at some point during the year.

-How can anything micro be a big deal?
-Microfibres are a key part of what’s wrong with the fashion industry.
+How can anything 'micro' be a big deal?
+Microfibres and microplastics are a key part of what’s wrong with the fashion industry.

-- Microfibres come away from synthetic fabrics like polyester and nylon, every time you wash your clothes.
+- Microfibres are microplastics that come away from synthetic fabrics like polyester and nylon every time you wash your clothes.

 - Each wash sheds around 700,000 microfibres.

 - These are consumed by aquatic organisms, which are eaten by fish, which are eaten by us!
-So these cheap clothes are one of the sources putting plastic into our food chain.
+These cheap clothes are one of the sources putting plastic into our food chain.